ecotaxa/ecotaxa_front/dev_doc/INSTALL_ALL_TRANSLATIONS.md

 ```
 mkdir locale
 ```
-## 6') Detect and mark the strings that you want to "internationalize"
-### A solution to detect all the strings in a python project is :
-### a) Use *pyinstaller* to build a unique executable from you python project.
-### b) Then run the *strings* command on this executable to get all the strings : only a subset of them will be "internationalized".

 ## 7) Extract the "international" strings from your python working folder.
 Those are strings used inside the .py files like
 ```
 ...gettext("ONE_TRANSLATION_ID")